joedski/musings/Vue General/Lazy Loading of Heavy Dependencies.md

 ```

 Notice that when using SomeChart, you have to actually call it.
 This is done so you can override the async component settings, which is important if we want to maintain flexibility in the face of various UI needs.

+Also notice that the `SomeChart.impl` is being shoved into a generic sounding `implementations--charts` chunk.
+This is intentional in this specific instance: The Wrappers themselves are likely to be so light that bundling them all together will be more efficient than keeping them separate.
+This is of course highly situational, and other Wrappers may be heavier and deserve their own Chunks.

 ```js
 import SomeChart from '@/components/Highcharts/SomeChart'